Technological progress is becoming so fast that we need scifi to understand the present. A prompt:

 - Josiah Ober.
 The Rise and Rall of Classical Greece (2016).
 “Both greatness and fall had similar causes”.
 Do societies have to change direction to prevent the fall?

 - Acemoglu and Robinson.
 Why Nations Fail: The Origins of Power, Prosperity, and Poverty.
 2013.
 Why are some nations richer than others?
 The book uses the distinction between inclusive and extractive political and economic institutions to take a fresh look at world history and study how nations take different turns at critical junctures.
+A review.

 - Bryan Ward-Perkins.
 The Fall of Rome and the End of Civilization.
 (2006).